GravityPDF/gravity-pdf-documentation/docs/v6/templates/formialt.md

 All PDF templates have common settings that can be configured, such as font, security and PDF attachments, and we recommend [reviewing the PDF setup guide](../users/setup-pdf.md) to get a better understanding on all the available settings.
 All template-specific configuration is done from the *Template* tab and below you'll find detailed information about each option available in *Formialt*, what it does and how it alters the generated PDF.

 ### Main Heading
-* The main heading is left-aligned and included on first page of your PDF, before any of your Gravity Forms fields.
+* The main heading is left-aligned and included on the first page of your PDF, before any of your Gravity Forms fields.
 Merge tags are supported.
 * The Main Heading background will use the [Heading Background Color](#heading-background-color), while the font color will be set to black or white, depending on the best contrast.
 * Leave the field blank to disable.
 * This option replaces the "Show Form Title" setting.
 To replicate, use the `{form_title}` merge tag.